Regulations Overview

 FDA 21 CFR Part 11

-In the 1997, the United States Food and Drug Administration (FDA) issued Part 11 of Title 21 of the Code of Federal Regulations (21 CFR Part 11), which provides regulations for electronic records and signatures.
+In 1997, the United States Food and Drug Administration (FDA) issued Part 11 of Title 21 of the Code of Federal Regulations (21 CFR Part 11), which provides regulations for electronic records and signatures.
 This final ruling states that:

 “[Electronic records and signatures] be trustworthy, reliable, and generally equivalent to paper records and handwritten signatures executed on paper.”